adamkr13/Boats-4-U/README.md

 - The following may be discerned by examining the API documantation in the browser
   - Enter the request URL and the Key and Value information for the following as in the image
   - For DateOfBirth, the format should be: YYYY-MM-DD
-  - CreditCardNumber should be 16 digits
+  - CreditCardNumber must be 16 digits

 ![Create Renter](/Images/CreateDriver.jpg)

 ### Getting a list of all Drivers

 Send the Get request in Postman for the URL https://localhost:44327/api/Driver/

 ![Get Drivers](/Images/GetAllDrivers.jpg)